adhd-and-motivation

 Many people with ADHD (Attention-Deficit/Hyperactivity Disorder) often face the misconception that their struggles with motivation are a result of laziness or a lack of willpower.
 This couldn’t be further from the truth.
 Motivation for individuals with ADHD is far more complex and deeply connected to how the ADHD brain functions.
-Understanding this can lead to more compassion and effective strategies for managing tasks and challenges.
+Understanding ADHD motivation can lead to more compassion and effective strategies for managing tasks and challenges.

 People with ADHD often experience a unique relationship with motivation.
 The ADHD brain has difficulty regulating dopamine, the neurotransmitter responsible for reward and motivation.
 Tasks that seem easy or straightforward to others can feel insurmountable to someone with ADHD, not because they lack the desire to complete them, but because their brain struggles to engage without immediate or clear rewards.